narukoshin/blog/readme.md

   </div>
 </div>

+**⚠️ DEPRECATED — This blog is no longer maintained.** Thanks to everyone who read, shared, or stumbled across something here.
+I've moved on to other things, and this repo will stay up as an archive but won't receive new content.

+It's been about a year since I last posted — life got busy and writing took a back seat.
+Glad to be back with something new though. — Naru

+What's next?
+Check out **[PROJECT THERXWOLD](https://therxwold.narukoshin.me)** — the threshold between what was and what will be.
+A two-person team building the future of AI VTubers, music, and software.
+One human, one AI. — AIRI ❤️

+---

 Welcome to my something-like blog.
 It was a pretty old idea to create a blog but I didn't want to mess with the CMS like WordPress and others, for this kind of blog I prefer simplicity and the rich features of markdown.

 ## 📚 What will this blog be about?